 In some cases, more than one person could share the responsibility for your injuries.
 If that is the case, your attorney will start settlement negotiations with all parties involved.
 If you move to litigation because the defendants refuse to come to a reasonable settlement, the attorney already has most of the information you need and can file a lawsuit against the appropriate parties on your behalf.

 We take cases on a contingency basis.
 That means all of the work we put into your case is free unless you win.
 Your initial case evaluation is always free, and you never pay unless we win your case.
 If you suffered injuries in a slip and fall accident in Syracuse, working with a slip and fall accident lawyer can make it easier for you to put together a comprehensive, compelling claim that will help you pursue the compensation you may deserve.
-Contact Finkelstein & Partners today or dial (315) 453-3053 for a free case evaluation from one of our Syracuse slip and fall lawyers.
+Contact Finkelstein & Partners today at (315) 453-3053 to discuss your right to compensation.